sammeister/nanodegree-projects/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in using Stack Overflow data from 2017 to better understand:

 Since we had the opportunity to have access to AirBnb data, I thought it would be interesting to dig into what makes a listing successful or not in the platform: